madamalarevanth/Expense_tracker/README.md

-# Getting Started with Create React App
+# Getting Started with Expense Tracker App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Project is a expense tracker website i developed while learning react.
+You can track expense, add expense, apply filters on it and visualize the expense per month.

 ## Available Scripts